0xsharz/thinkific-downloader-latest/README.md

 # Thinkific Course Downloader

-A Python script to automate the downloading of course videos (Wistia) and attachments from Thinkific-based learning platforms.
+A Python script to automate the downloading of course videos and attachments from Thinkific-based learning platforms.

 ## 📋 Prerequisites